 Taiwan Increases Pesticide MRL Inspections

-Current Situation: Current Situation: Taiwan Food and Drug Administration (TFDA) has increased pesticide MRL inspection of U.S. apple imports to 20-50 percent of shipments (as of March 15, 2021).
-There have been a total of seven non-compliance pesticide residue violations within the past six months, and a total of 11 violations since April 2019.
+Current Situation: As of March 15, 2021, Taiwan Food and Drug Administration (TFDA) has increased pesticide MRL inspection of U.S. apple imports to 20-50 percent of shipments.
+There have been nine non-compliance pesticide residue violations within the past six months, and a total of 13 violations since April 2019.
 Shippers are advised to be vigilant with product bound for Taiwan during this period.

-If any importer importing a product under the same HS code from the same origin has further detections, the Taiwanese FDA will increase the rate again to 100percent of that importer’s shipments.
+If any importer importing a product under the same HS code product from the same origin has further detections, TFDA will inspect 100 percent of that importer’s shipments.
 This is now the case for one importer.

 Contact: If you have any questions, please contact Northwest Horticultural Council vice president for scientific affairs, David Epstein, at 509-654-3713.